crossterm-rs/crossterm/README.md

 ## Getting Started

 This documentation is only for Crossterm version `0.3.0` if you have an older version of Crossterm I suggest you check the [Upgrade Manual](https://github.com/TimonPost/crossterm/blob/master/docs/UpgradeManual.md) for more information about how to upgrade to a newer version or check the [examples](https://github.com/TimonPost/crossterm/tree/master/examples) folders which contains a readme for every specific version.
-Also, you could take a look at the [examples](https://github.com/TimonPost/crossterm/tree/master/examples) which have examples from the previous versions of Crossterm.
+Also, you could take a look at the [examples](https://github.com/TimonPost/crossterm/tree/master/examples) from the previous versions of Crossterm.

 Add the Crossterm package to your `Cargo.toml` file.